J-Afzal/Third-Year-Project/README.md

 4. Expected performance in release.cpp should be around 0.8 FPS but to increase this to 8.8 FPS:
     * Change line 62 from `cv::dnn::Net net = cv::dnn::readNetFromDarknet("../yolo/yolov4.cfg", "../yolo/yolov4.weights");` to `cv::dnn::Net net = cv::dnn::readNetFromDarknet("../yolo/yolov4-tiny.cfg", "../yolo/yolov4-tiny.weights");`
     * Reduce blob size from 608 to 288 on line 110 from `constexpr int BLOB_SIZE = 608;` to `constexpr int BLOB_SIZE = 288;`

-## WARNING
-The yolo4.weights file could not be uploaded due to GitHub's 100 MB upload limit but can be downloaded from [here](https://github.com/AlexeyAB/darknet/releases/download/darknet_yolo_v3_optimal/yolov4.weights).